 - Top facilities such as lounges and hotels.

-- You can rest in a quiet area
+- You can rest in a quiet area, it's free of charge!

 - Kid's play area